Follow Italianism

-Seven Italian grandmothers prepare typical dishes on weekends and holidays at Casa Nostra, a cultural space in New Immigrant Sale, in the mountainous region of Espírito Santo.
-The project celebrates the roots of immigrants through cuisine, The music and a guided tour through the history of Italian immigration in the State.
+Seven Italian grandmothers prepare typical dishes on weekends and holidays at Casa Nostra, a cultural space in New Immigrant Salein the mountainous region of Espírito Santo.
+The project celebrates the roots of immigrants through cuisine, music, and a guided tour of the history of Italian immigration in the state.

 The experience takes place in a historic mansion and includes tastings of traditional recipes, such as cornmeal polenta, artisanal sausage, and pasta with fresh sauces.
 All ingredients are produced by the "nonnos" themselves. (the correct spelling is nonni).